Poznań Goats: Legend

-According to one version of the folk legend, when the town hall was rebuilt after the great fire in Poznań, the clock for the town hall tower was ordered from master Bartholomew of Gubin.
+According to one version of the folk legend, when the Poznań town hall was rebuilt after a large fire, the clock for its tower was ordered from one Master Bartholomew of Gubin.
 The town council decided to celebrate this important event.
-A great feast was planned.
-A young cook, Pietrek, was appointed to prepare the main dish.
-Deer leg baked slowly and Pietrek was curious about what the clock mechanism looks like.
-The young cook could not wait to finish baking and decided to leave the kitchen for a while to look at the clock.

-However, in his absence, the leg fell into the fire and burned to the coal.
+A young cook, Pietrek, was appointed to prepare the main dish for a feast.
+Pietrek was curious about what the clock mechanism looks like, so he left the kitchen.
+In his absence, the deer leg he was cooking fell into the fire.
 The terrified boy ran to a nearby meadow where the inhabitants of the city kept their animals.
 From there, he kidnapped two goats and took them to the town hall kitchen.
-The goats, however, escaped from the boy to the cornice of the town hall tower.
+The goats, however, escaped from Pietrek to the cornice of the town hall tower.
 There, in front of the gathered townsmen, two small white goats started butting.
 This sight amused the voivode and the invited guests.
 The mayor pardoned Pietrek, and the watchmaker was ordered to make a mechanism that would activate the clock goats every day.
 Since then, every day the trumpeter plays the bugle call and two buzzing goats show up.

 The real goats did not reach the tables of city councilors and townsmen but were returned to the poor widow, their true owner.